 - In the left-side navigation pane, click Service Availability.

-- In the Zone Distribution section, select the node for which you want to perform a switchover, and click Switchover.
+- In the Zone Distribution section, select the data shard for which you want to perform a switchover, and click

+Switchover.
 Note If the ApsaraDB for Redis instance is a cluster instance, you can view the information about the zones to which the master node and replica node of each data shard belong.
-For more information, see Cluster master-replica instances.
+For more information, see Master-replica cluster instances.

-- In the pane that appears, select the time when you want to perform the switchover.
+- In the panel that appears, select the time when you want to perform the switchover.

-- Maintenance Window: ApsaraDB for Redis performs the switchover within the specified maintenance window.
+- Maintenance Window: performs the switchover within the specified maintenance window.
 For more information about how to view and modify the maintenance window of an ApsaraDB for Redis instance, see Specify a maintenance window.

 - Click OK.

-ApsaraDB for Redis can monitor the health statuses of nodes.
-If a master node becomes unavailable, ApsaraDB for Redis can fail over to the replica node of the master node to ensure high availability.
+ApsaraDB for Redis can monitor the health status of nodes.
+If a master node in an instance becomes unavailable, ApsaraDB for Redis automatically triggers a master-replica switchover.
+The roles of master and replica nodes are switched over to ensure high availability of the instance.
 For more information, see Causes and impacts of master-replica switchovers.